 Principles of the law of agency, partnerships, corporations, wills, trusts, accounting law and liability bankruptcy, and real property are discussed and analyzed through the use of the Model Corporation Act, the Illinois Business Corporation Act, cases and problems.
-Emphasis is placed on the Uniform Commercial Code, including negotiable instruments, holder in due course, credit, and secured transactions competencies acquired throughout their academic program to address real-world challenges or questions within their field of study.
+Emphasis is placed on the Uniform Commercial Code, including negotiable instruments, holder in due course, credit, and secured transactions studies across various disciplines.
+This project-based course allows students to integrate and apply the knowledge, skills, and competencies acquired throughout their academic program to address real-world challenges or questions within their field of study.
 Emphasis is placed on independent inquiry, critical thinking, problem-solving, and effective communication of findings through a comprehensive project report and presentation.